Andrettin/Wyrmsun/readme.txt

 - The AI will now continuously check if it can build a town hall in the desired settlement if it has a quest to own a given settlement.
 - The AI will now only build town halls on settlements with territory adjacent to their own.
 It will still build a town hall on a quest objective settlement, even if it is farther away.
 - The AI can now transport workers to other landmasses to build settlements.
+- The AI will now (if it is at peace) declare war on one of its neighbors if it has a great military advantage over them (in the Scenario mode).

 * Buildings
 - Temples and universities can now only be built on top of "Building Site" locations.